 "definitely turned a lot of heads"

 These findings suggest that FLOSS competency can function as a form of cultural capital distinguishing practitioners as technically sophisticated and innovative, where FLOSS legitimacy can be enhanced through visible use cases.
+Bourdieu’s (1986) cultural capital concept interrogates how these non-dominant however symbolically valuable proficiencies may serve as a structure of professional position within hierarchies of practice.

 The legitimacy of FLOSS and OAD was further reinforced through academic and professional validation of their technical superiority in specific contexts.
 Participant #11’s assessment of OpenStreetMap illustrates this pattern: